Mallorca: 31 attractions, MAP and ready sightseeing plan [2026] what to see!

 Beaches and nature

 I know that implementing the above plan is demanding.
-I checked it myself.
-If you still have some free time and strength, you can visit several beautiful beaches (here you can combine sightseeing with lazy relaxation) and one natural area (this is a perfect option for advanced tourists) as part of a sightseeing and relaxation trip.
+I experienced this firsthand.
+However, if you still have some free time and energy, you can combine sightseeing with relaxation by visiting several beautiful beaches (here, there's hope for combining sightseeing with leisurely relaxation) and one nature area (this is a good option for advanced hikers).

 At the beaches I post links to panoramic photos.
 You can take a closer look at the beach and decide whether you want to go there.